USDA-MNSU-CS-PROJECTS/object-detection-Fall2025/README.markdown

 ## Overview

-This project provides a complete pipeline for analyzing microscopy images of alfalfa stems.
+This project provides a complete pipeline for analyzing microscopic images of alfalfa stems.
 It features a web-based user interface built with Gradio for easy interaction, allowing users to upload images, run an object detection model to identify key structures (cross-sections and vascular bundles), and receive detailed, research-ready outputs.

 The core of this project is a YOLOv8 segmentation model trained to detect and segment vascular bundles in alfalfa stem .
 The repository includes scripts for data downloading, model training, and the main Gradio application.